microsoft/CopyOnWrite/README.md

 File clones on Windows do not actually allocate space on-drive for the clone.
 This has a good and a possibly bad implication:

 * Good: You save space on-disk, as the clones only take up space for region clone metadata (small).
-* Possibly bad: If cloned files are opened for append, the lazy materialization of the original content into the opened file may result in disk out-of-space errors.
+* Possibly bad: If cloned files are opened for append or random-access write, the lazy materialization of the original content into the opened file may result in disk out-of-space errors.

 ## Release History